Completing the FAFSA

 Can I set up an appointment?

-If you are unable to come in during regular walk-in hours, you may contact our office to request an appointment.
+If you are unable to come in during regular drop-in hours, you may email our office email@example.com to request an appointment.

 There is a hold on my financial aid.
 Who do I need to talk to?